!

 D. Training Activities

-In our BCGs, we added clarity to express our commitment to a responsible supply chain that includes our expectations that (i) our vendors source responsibly and ban the use of forced/child labour in their operations, and (ii) that our employees adhere to internal sourcing policies.
+Our BCGs reflect our commitment to a responsible supply chain that includes our expectations that (i) our vendors source responsibly and ban the use of forced/child labour in their operations, and (ii) that our employees adhere to internal sourcing policies.
 All Grainger employees are required to annually certify to their commitment to adhere to our BCGs.

 E. Assessment of Program Effectiveness